Data Centers in Hermosillo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited within Hermosillo.
-Most network interconnection occurs privately within data centers or is routed through national exchange points in larger Mexican cities.
+Internet Exchange Points (IXPs): Public peering is not established within Hermosillo.
+Most network traffic is exchanged privately or routed through national IXPs located in larger markets like Mexico City or Querétaro.

 Power Analysis